Authentic Indian Meditation technique in the comfort of your home in London.

 Improving positivity in life

-Venue of Meditation classes:
+Charges and Venue of Private Meditation classes:

 Meditation has numerous benefits both at the level of mind and physical body.